 there are a few factors to discuss.
 Your optician will ask about your medical

-history, including any medications you may be taking or chronic health
+history, including any medications you may be taking or chronic health issues.

-best type of contact lenses for you.
+type of contact lenses for you.

 The answers to these questions can help your optician determine the best lenses for you.
 Maybe you’re a good candidate for extended wear (overnight) lenses, daily disposables, bi-weekly lenses or monthly contact lenses.
 Or you might require special toric lenses to correct astigmatism or perhaps even multifocal contact lenses.
 You’ll find out during this evaluation.

 After this initial fitting, and if you’re comfortable with the chosen lenses, your optician will evaluate the fit and perform a vision test.
 You’ll likely get some practice inserting and removing the lenses while under the watchful eye of your optician.
 Finally, your optician will explain the procedure for proper and hygienic lens care and handling and set a follow-up appointment to assess how you’re getting on with the chosen lenses at a later date.
 During the week or two before your follow-up appointment, you’ll have a chance to try out your lenses at home.
 If you have any trouble or questions arise, call your optician for advice.
 You can also consult our guide to inserting contact lenses and removing contacts.

 Only your optician is authorized to provide trial lenses, as proper medical care and evaluation is needed when selecting appropriate lenses.
 It may take a few visits and a few tries to settle on the most appropriate brand and fit for you, but once you and your optician have agreed on a certain brand and wearing schedule, you are free to order the same lenses online from retailers like Alensa, without providing a copy of your prescription.
 Don’t forget to visit your optician for a checkup and prescription update at least once per year!